crescentflare/DynamicAppConfig/README.md

 When using gradle, the library can easily be imported into the build.gradle file of your project.
 Add the following dependency:

 ```
-implementation 'com.crescentflare.dynamicappconfig:DynamicAppConfigLib:1.4.0'
+implementation 'com.crescentflare.dynamicappconfig:DynamicAppConfigLib:1.4.1'
 ```

-Make sure that jcenter is added as a repository.
 The above is for Android API level 14 and higher.
 To support older Android versions use the old library, available [here](https://github.com/crescentflare/DynamicAppConfigAndroid).

 ### Integration documentation